Java Heap Space Error: Causes, Detection, and Monitoring Solutions

 Signs You're Dealing with a Leak

-• Heap usage that climbs steadily despite garbage collection
+Heap usage on a single JVM instance that climbs steadily despite garbage collection

-• Old generation space that never has much free room
+Old generation space that never regains enough free space after garbage collection

 Monitoring Java Heap Usage with Odown